code-sherpas-academy/code-sherpas-getting-started-with-kotlin/README.md

-# Getting Started with Kotlin 👩‍💻 👨‍💻
+# Getting Started with Kotlin - Part 1 👩‍💻 👨‍💻

 In this repo you'll find exercises that will help you get started with kotlin in no time.